E-Gilley/Mint-Classics-Analysis/README.md

 A quick glance at the results shows why.
 The West warehouse has the second largest maximum capacity, but close to the fewest sales.

 ## Mistake Log

+While calculating the orders for each country, I first used the total number of unique orders for each country.
+This wouldn't have been wrong; however, that wouldn't have painted the most accurate picture.
+This method would've counted each order the same and not taken the quantity of each order into account.

 When calculating profitabilty I initally just tried to use MSRP subtracted by the buy price for each item.
 This was simple enough and fairly accurate.
 However, after further exploring the orderdetails table I realized that the MSRP did not accurately reflect what each person paid for an item.
 The price people paid varied by order.
 This would have proven to be a mistake that dramatically impacts the result we got.